MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 > - This feature is not available in Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions.
 > - Power Pages site version must be 9.6.9.XX or higher.

-On enabling form filling assistance, users will be able to:
+On enabling form filling assistance, users are able to:

 - Auto fill forms from attachments: Your users can attach a file and the AI assistance auto fills the fields by extracting relevant information from the attachments.
 Users can attach documents (PDFs) and images (JPEG, PNG).
 Users can always edit the auto filled fields if needed.

   :::image type="content" source="media/add-form/ai-form-fill-example.png" alt-text="Screenshot showing an example of the AI form fill feature.":::

-- Use Draft assistance for multi-line text fields: If your form has a multi-line text field, users will be able to use 'Draft assistance' to re-write their inputs and improve their drafts.
+- Use Draft assistance for multi-line text fields: If your form has a multi-line text field, users are able to use 'Draft assistance' to rewrite their inputs and improve their drafts.

   :::image type="content" source="media/add-form/ai-form-fill-example2.png" alt-text="Screenshot showing an example of the AI form fill feature and how AI responds.":::